tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/动态与公告/产品动态_intl_en.md

 <td>SDK 8.5 release</td>
 <td>All platforms:<ul style="margin:0">
 <li>Supported publishing VOD content.
 You can now bind `TXVodPlayer` with `TRTCCloud` and publish the content played by VOD via TRTC’s substream.</li>
-<li>Supported custom capturing of substream data.
-For details, please see the API <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__ITRTCCloud__cplusplus.html#a1d8de868187164e20d0e657e44da0bc6">sendCustomVideoData</a>.</li>
+<li>Supported custom capturing of substream data.</li>
 <li>Supported custom audio mixing.
 You can feed a custom audio track into the SDK’s audio processing.
-The SDK will mix the two tracks before publishing.
-For details, please see the API <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__ITRTCCloud__cplusplus.html#a3c99feacd22af10926d5a521ca598ecd">mixExternalAudioFrame</a>.</li>
+The SDK will mix the two tracks before publishing.</li>
 <li>Supported mixing only video streams, allowing more flexible stream mixing control.</li>
 <li>Added end-to-end latency to status callback.</li>
 </ul>